MyJetWallet/Flutter.JetWallet/README.md

 1. Define a feature to which that specific translation belongs.
 (Example: login)
 2. Create a name:
    * name must start from the feature name + `_`
-   * after `_` short description of the translation must be provided in camelCase
+   * after `_` short name of the translation must be provided in camelCase

    (Example: login_credentialsError)
 3. Provide description that describes use case of the transaltion and other useful information related to it